Extension and averaging operators for finite fields: Abstract

 \section{Abstract}

-In this paper we study $L^p-L^r$ estimates of both extension operators and averaging operators associated with the algebraic variety $S=\{x\in {\mathbb F}_q^d: Q(x)=0\}$ where $Q(x)$ is a nondegenerate quadratic form over the finite field ${\mathbb F}_q.$ In the case when $d\geq 3$ is odd and the surface $S$ contains a $(d-1)/2$-dimensional subspace, we obtain the exponent $r$ where the $L^2-L^r$ extension estimate is sharp.
-In particular, we give the complete solution to the extension problems related to specific surfaces $S$ in three dimension.
-In even dimensions $d\geq 2$, we also investigates the sharp $L^2-L^r$ extension estimate.
-Such results are of the generalized version and extension to higher dimensions for the conical extension problems which Mochenhaupt and Tao (\cite {MT04}) studied in three dimensions.
-The boundedness of averaging operators over the surface $S$ is also studied.
-In odd dimensions $d\geq 3$ we completely solve the problems for $L^p-L^r$ estimates of averaging operators related to the surface $S.$ On the other hand, in the case when $d\geq 2$ is even and $S$ contains a $d/2$-dimensional subspace, using our optimal $L^2-L^r$ results for extension theorems we, except for endpoints, have the sharp $L^p-L^r$ estimates of the averaging operator over the surface $S$ in even dimensions.
+In this paper we study $L^p-L^r$ estimates of both the extension operator and the averaging operator associated with the algebraic variety $S=\{x\in {\mathbb F}_q^d: Q(x)=0\}$ where $Q(x)$ is a non-degenerate quadratic form over the finite field ${\mathbb F}_q$ with $q$ elements.
+We show that the Fourier decay estimate on $S$ is good enough to establish the sharp averaging estimates in odd dimensions.
+In addition, the Fourier decay estimate enables us to simply extend the sharp $L^2-L^4$ conical extension result in $\mathbb F_q^3$, due to Mockenhaupt and Tao, to the $L^2-L^{2(d+1)/(d-1)}$ estimate in all odd dimensions $d\geq 3.$ We also establish sharp estimates except for endpoints of the mapping properties of the average operators in the case that when the variety $S$ in even dimensions $d\geq 4$ contains a $d/2$-dimensional subspace.